Perfecto-always/turbo-spork/data/blog/first-blog.md

 export default Modal;
 ```

-Or here is the link of [codesandbox](https://codesandbox.io/s/animated-modal-0cr72) if you want to experiment with Framer Motion further.
+Or here is the link of [codesandbox](https://codesandbox.io/s/animated-modal-0cr72) if you want to experiment with Framer Motion further yourself.